1Password/scim-examples/aws-ecsfargate-terraform/README.md

 # Deploy 1Password SCIM Bridge on AWS Fargate with Terraform

-This guide will walk you through a deployment of 1Password SCIM Bridge on AWS Fargate using Terraform.
+*Learn how to deploy 1Password SCIM Bridge on AWS Fargate using Terraform.*

+> **NOTE:**
+>
-Note that due to the highly advanced and customizable nature of Amazon Web Services, this is only a suggested starting point.
-You may modify it to fit your existing infrastructure.
+> Due to the highly advanced and customizable nature of Amazon Web Services, this is only a suggested starting point.
+You can modify it to fit your existing infrastructure.

 #### Table of contents